-- How are you engaging your mobile audience cross-channels?
+- How are you going to engage your mobile audience?

-Talk about your customer personas in light of mobile usage updates.
-All the general and specific data you got will help you develop audience personas that include mobile usage insight.
+Then, Facebook Mobile Promoted Posts or in-game Ads might be more likely to get their attention.
+So, talk about your customer personas in light of mobile usage updates.
+All the general and specific data you got will help you develop audience personas that include mobile usage insights.

-If you are thinking about increasing engagement and conversion rates, then provide mobile-friendly contents for potential customers who are searching for information about your products or industry online.
+If you are thinking about increasing engagement and conversion rates on mobile, then provide mobile-friendly contents for potential customers who are searching for information about your best products or services online.

 For search engines, “mobile-friendliness” means that:

 - Content fits on the screen without side-to-side scrolling or zooming.